Vinlaw3661/langchain-RAG-youtube-QA/README.md

 # LangChain-RAG
-This project explores the basics of using the LangChain framework in creating Retrieval Augmented Generation (RAG) systems by leveraging Large Language Models
+This project explores the basics of using the LangChain framework in creating Retrieval Augmented Generation (RAG) systems by leveraging Large Language Models.
 The 5 main concepts covered are:

 1. **Models:**
    - The core machine learning models used for natural language processing tasks.
 These models can be pre-trained models like GPT-3 or custom models you train on your own data.